 |Not being delivered|

-- demonstrate, in class discussion, coursework and examination as required, that they have developed awareness of the contrasting modern approaches of social history and persona theory, and can engage with relevant scholarship;
+- demonstrate, in class discussion, coursework and examination as required, that they have developed awareness of the contrasting modern approaches such as those of social history and persona theory, and can engage with relevant scholarship;

 |Graduate Attributes and Skills